Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Methods

-\subsection{Analysis of Regularization Bias and ELBO Degradation}
+\subsection{Analysis of regularization bias and ELBO degradation}

-In this section, we formally analyze the impact of introducing a regularization term to the training objective, as proposed in PIDM \citep{bastek_physics-informed_2025}.
-We demonstrate that while this regularization enforces constraint satisfaction, it biases the denoiser away from the true conditional expectation and also necessarily degrades the variational lower bound (ELBO) of the diffusion model \citep{ho_denoising_2020, kingma2021variational}.
+We formally analyze the impact of introducing a regularizer (e.g. PIDM \citep{bastek_physics-informed_2025}) to the training objective.
+We demonstrate that while regularization enforces constraint satisfaction, it biases the denoiser away from the true conditional expectation and also necessarily degrades the variational lower bound (ELBO) of the diffusion model \citep{ho_denoising_2020, kingma2021variational}.